jetify-com/devbox/docs/app/docs/jetify_cloud/deploys/setup.md

 ![Select the Repo for your Jetify Project](../../../static/img/newproject-tworepos.png)

+## Choosing an Instance Size

+Jetify will default your deployment to the smallest instance size (0.1 CPU + 512MB RAM).
+To choose a differente size:

+1. Navigate to the **Settings** tab of your project
+2. Scroll down to **Deployments**
+3. Choose the Machine configuration that best matches your project's needs.

+Changes to your instance size will take effect on the next deployment.

 ## Deleting your Project

-If you no longer want to deploy your project with Jetify Deploys, you can delete it in the Settings tab of your project.
+If you no longer want to deploy your project with Jetify Deploys, you can disable deployments in the Settings tab of your project.